Better Flood Nerd Logo

 Does flood insurance cover tsunami damage in Hawaii?

-The key is not to assume.
+Flood Nerd Take: Do not assume.
 If tsunami exposure is part of why you are worried about the property, the quote should be reviewed with that in mind.

 Is there a waiting period before flood insurance starts?

 Usually, yes.
-NFIP flood insurance often has a 30-day waiting period, but some private flood policies may have shorter waiting periods, such as 10 or 15 days.
+NFIP flood insurance often has a 30-day waiting period, but some private flood policies use shorter ones, such as 10 or 15 days.
 For loan closings, the waiting period is often waived so coverage can begin at closing.

-Do not wait until the last minute unless the lender is forcing the issue at closing.
-The effective date, waiting period, lender requirement, and policy type all need to line up.
-A quote is not really “done” until the coverage starts when you need it to start.
+Flood Nerd Take: Do not wait until the last minute unless the lender is forcing the issue at closing.
+The effective date, waiting period, lender requirement, and policy type all need to line up — a quote is not really “done” until the coverage starts when you need it to start.

 Why would my lender require flood insurance in Hawaii?